-The Property Appraiser applies the final certified millage of each taxing body to the assessed valuation on each item of real and tangible personal property, and prepares the final tax roll which he certifies to the County Tax Collector by October 1.
+Preparation of Tax Roll.
+The Property Appraiser applies the final certified millage of each taxing body to the assessed valuation on each item of real and tangible personal property, and prepares the final tax roll which is certified to the Tax Collector of the County (the "Tax Collector") by October 1.
 This permits the printing of tax bills for delivery on November 1 of each year.
-The tax bills contain all of the overlapping and underlying millages set by the various taxing bodies, so that all ad valorem taxes are collected by the County Tax Collector and distributed to the various taxing bodies.
-See " - Assessed Value of Taxable Property" below for a table of assessed valuations.
+The tax bills contain all of the overlapping and underlying millages set by the various taxing bodies.
+All ad valorem taxes are collected by the Tax Collector and distributed to the various taxing bodies.
+See "- Tax Collection and Distribution by County Tax Collector" below.